alexander171294/web-poker/README.md

 first clone the repo, then once time use the next command to download dependencies.
 (This require you download https://nodejs.org/es/) we use version 8.0.

-You need Angular Cli (https://angular.io/guide/quickstart) and Nativescript with schematics, we resume the installations in this commands:
+You need Angular Cli (https://angular.io/guide/quickstart) and Nativescript with schematics, we resume the installations on this commands:

 ´npm install -g @angular/cli´